ziagham/KeyValueStore/README.md

 In the above command, the word **duration_mode** refers to the state in which the benchmark should be executed (meaning for different durations) and 8 indicates the number of threads that can be used.

+> You should note that the results obtained from these two modes are different from each other.
+This point was made for the purpose that in the plotting section, the results are drawn according to these modes.

 # Plotting the result
 Once the benchmark is done and the results are generated, those results can be plotted.
 To do this, the **plotting.py** has been prepared which is responsible for reading the generated data and plotting them.